hemihydrate/blog/00-intro.md

 And that thing...
 I just hide it between my legs before staring in the mirror any other such time.

+When I got my first PC, I started playing computer games like crazy.
+I'd pick up a female character if that was possible.
+It just felt right.
+I mostly played first person shooters, meaning I wouldn't even *see* my in-game character, but somehow it still mattered a lot.

+Computers provided me with a comfort zone of virtual reality which, I think now, made me escape the reality a bit too much.

 ## School

 Being at home alone I could do whatever, but outside I had to adjust to